 The purpose of this page is to answer frequently asked questions of the University Police Department.
 This page will be periodically updated with new questions and answers.
-You can submit any questions to the department by email.
-Send your questions to Lt.
-Miller.
+You can submit any questions to the department by email to firstname.lastname@example.org.

 For Frequently Asked Questions regarding traffic court and traffic citations please go to the San Diego Superior Courts website.Thank you.